siam3310/Freeguybd-blog/src/content/posts/video.md

 ---
-title: Include Video in the Posts
+title: Include Video in the siamsblog
-published: 2023-08-01
+published: 2024-08-01
 description: This post demonstrates how to include embedded video in a blog post.
-tags: [Example, Video]
+tags: [Test, Video]
 category: Examples
 draft: false
 ---